dgis/emu48android/ReadMe.txt

 - Refactor the code for easier code sharing between Emu48, Emu42 and Emu71.
 - Fix: Bad text characters when copy/paste the stack.
 - Fix: Selecting an empty KML folder prevent to select the default embedded KML folder (Github Fix: #5)!
+- Fix a crash with waveOutClose().
+- Fix an issue with the Pan and zoom which was possible after closing the calc.

 Version 1.4 (2019-06-08)